shohan-pherones/elysian-feeds-server/README.md

    - `JWT_SECRET`
 4. Start the application by running `npm run dev`.

+or

+if you have docker installed on your machine you can just hit `docker pull spectrashohan/elysian` to pull, to see the version tags visit [Docker Hub - spectrashohan/elysian](https://hub.docker.com/r/spectrashohan/elysian)

 ## Contribution

 At Elysian Feeds, we welcome contributions from the open-source community to help improve and enhance our platform.
 Here are a few ways you can contribute: